RafaelAbel/Coarse_Graining/README.md

 # Coarse_Graining

-Model Code and plotting notebooks for GMD publication
+Model Code and plotting notebooks for JAMES publication